JeffreyScottMartin/client-invest-match-backend/content/articles/why-talent-investment-pays-off—even-when-people-leave.md

 ---
 title: Why Talent Investment Pays Off—Even When People Leave
 date: 2025-04-22T09:07:00.000Z
 description: '"What if we invest in our people and they leave?
-What if we don’t—and they stay?"
+What if we don’t and they stay?"
 The article argues that fostering employee growth benefits both individuals and organizations, even when talent moves on.'
 image: /uploads/pexels-ron-lach-9784240.jpg
 tags:
   - Operations & Process
   - Growth & Market Strategy
 ---
-**Why Talent Investment Pays Off—Even When People Leave**
+**Why Talent Investment Pays Off, Even When People Leave**

 "What if we invest in our people and they leave?
-What if we don’t—and they stay?"
+What if we don’t and they stay?"

 This question captures a fundamental challenge in workforce strategy.
 Organizations aim to retain employees, but prioritizing retention over development can create stagnation.
-The real objective shouldn’t just be about keeping employees—it should be about fostering their growth, ensuring that whether they stay or eventually move on, they bring meaningful contributions along the way.
+The real objective shouldn’t just be about keeping employees it should be about fostering their growth, ensuring that whether they stay or eventually move on, they bring meaningful contributions along the way.

 **Moving Beyond Retention: Shaping Career Growth and Compensation**